solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 1. Unable to load data from blockstore
 2. Invalid block (wrong number of ticks, duplicate block, bad last fec, etc)
-3. Error while set root
+3. Error while performing set root on the new root
 4. Invalid transaction

-For the first two, the same check can be performed computing ephemeral hash.
+For the first three, the same check can be performed computing vote only hash.
+We will add a new check that the new root must be vote only replayed and fully replayed, this may mean the tower has more than 32 slots occasionally.
-We will set root on a bank only when it has full hash computed later, so the behavior will be the same as now.

 The only operation we can't check is invalid transaction, since we will skip all non-vote transaction execution, there is no way we can check for validity